1. Please provide your ESG-related policies.

 - Lending against a diversified portfolio of companies with a conservative maximum LTV covenant provides downside protection for the Fund against significant negative performance of one or more individual underlying portfolio companies.

 - The inclusion of robust maintenance covenants, regular cash interest payment dates and a mandatory repayment date provides the Fund, as Lender, with default triggers in the event of sufficient under-performance in the underlying portfolio and/or failure to pay by the counterparty.

-- Default interest and transaction security incentivise the counterparty’s good behaviour and ultimately allow the Fund to affect some control if such non-performance remains uncured.
+- Default interest and transaction security incentivize the counterparty’s good behavior and ultimately allow the Fund to affect some control if such non-performance remains uncured.